amanirmk/polyvibe/index.md

 ```
 Once we switch from testing, we'll come back and change this line.

-### Adding the Website Logic
+## Adding the Website Logic

 Okay so now we have an app technically, but it doesn't do anything!
-Let's start laying out what I call the 'logic' of the app — referring to how the various pages go to one another.
+Let's start laying out what I call the "logic" of the app — referring to how the various pages go to one another.

-#### Index
+### Index

 Most importantly, we have the landing page of the web app.
 All we need to do is render an HTML page that you can work on later.
 ```
 @app.route("/")
 def index():